 Because assumptions must hold true for a strategy or project to be achieved, Missions should devise ways to track assumptions.

-Tracking assumptions may require the use of indicators – even if only to demonstrate that a particular characteristic of the environment or budget commitment has remained stable.
+Tracking assumptions may require the use of indicators or metrics – even if only to demonstrate that a particular characteristic of the environment or budget commitment has remained stable.
 For some types of assumptions, such as those made about political will, more than one indicator may be needed.
 In other cases, such as the level of funding provided by a non-USAID entity each year, only a single indicator and virtually no data collection effort would be needed for tracking.
 For many CDCS’ what may be appropriate are a set of context indicators that can be tracked using existing data and which, taken together, would indicate that the environment as a whole remains stable and conductive to program success.
-USAID ADS 203.3.2.
 USAID defines context indicators as indicators that:

 ...measure conditions relevant to the performance of projects and programs, such as macro-economic, social, or political conditions, critical assumptions of a CDCS, and the assumptions column of project Logical Frameworks.
 Context indicators do not directly measure the results of USAID activities, but rather the factors that are beyond the management control of the Mission.
 For example, they can be used to indicate when the country context changes to the extent that the project must be adapted to be successful (i.e., percent of GDP generated by oil, specific legislation passed, etc.) or by identifying general conditions (i.e. stability after elections, government statements of support for given issue, etc.).